WHAT IS MANUAL OSTEOPATHY?

 In 1981 Philippe opened the first Osteopathic College in Quebec (Le Collège d'Etudes d'Ostéopathie, CEO).
 In 1982 he started 'The Canadian Foundation for Education and Research in Osteopathy'.
 Philippe has worked tirelessly to open The Canadian College of Osteopathy (CCO) across Canada and Osteopathic Colleges across Europe offering the highest level of Manual Osteopathic training and research.

 1) MANUAL OSTEOPATHIC PRACTITIONERS: Four to 8 years of Education in Canada or Europe.
-Manual Osteopathic Practitioners are not regulated by the Federal government in Canada.
 They perform manual therapy.
+Manual Osteopathic Practitioners are regulated by their respective Associations but not by the Federal Government in Canada.

-2) DOCTORS OF OSTEOPATHY (D.O's): Four to six years of Education in the United States, and are regulated by the Federal government as Doctors in Canada.
-They can administer pharmaceuticals, perform surgery, and some use manual therapy in treatment.
+2) DOCTORS OF OSTEOPATHY (D.O's): Four to six years of Education in the United States.
+Doctors of osteopathy are regulated by the Federal Government in Canada.
+They can administer pharmaceuticals, perform surgery, and some provide manual therapy treatments.

 Graduates from the CCO have 2 designations: DOMP: Diploma in Osteopathic Manual Practice & DScO: Diploma in the Science of Osteopathy.
 Graduates from Quebec have the designation: D.O.
 (Diplôme d'Ostéopathie) but are different from D.O's trained in the USA.